FANzhaoxin666/zhaoxin-team/_members/b_yangkaixing.md

   github:
 ---

-Zhaoxin.Fan is currently the director of Zhaoxin team.
+Kaixing.Tang is currently an algorithm developer of Zhaoxin team.
-He works as scholar at Carnegie Mellon University.
+He studies his Phd degree at Renmin University of China.